danwatford/danwatford.github.io/index.md

 <p>Watford Consulting is a software development consultancy with experience in projects ranging from the embedded to the
 enterprise.</p>

-<p>We're ready to build the mission critical software solutions your business needs.</p>
+<p>We're here to build the mission critical software solutions your business needs.</p>
 </div>
 </section>